Publish on: 06/25/21 12:29 PM

 Once you’ve found the best energy supplier for you, it’s time to complete the switch.
 Your new energy supplier will oversee the process for you, but they will need certain information such as your energy meter readings, MPAN and MPRN numbers, and so on.
 Once the switch is complete, your new contract will become effective the moment your previous contract ends.

-Exit fees are charged by an energy supplier if their customer decides to terminate their contract early.
+Cancellation fees are charged by an energy supplier if their customer decides to terminate their contract early.
 This means that if you find a better tariff from another supplier, you can’t leave your current supplier without paying an exit fee.

 Exit fees can cost anywhere between £5 and £30 per fuel source.
 This means that if you’re on a dual fuel contract with your supplier, you could be charged as much as £60 for ending your energy contract early.